vitorgalvao/tiny-pinboard-scripts/README.md

+# Tiny Pinboard Scripts

-# Scripts to Interact with [Pinboard](https://pinboard.in/)
+Tiny Pinboard Scripts is a collection of scripts to interact with the [Pinboard](https://pinboard.in/) bookmarking service.

-You can install these via the [the Homebrew tap](https://github.com/vitorgalvao/homebrew-tiny-scripts), or download and run them directly as they are self-contained.
+## Installation

+Install with [Homebrew](https://brew.sh) via the [Homebrew Tiny Scripts tap](https://github.com/vitorgalvao/homebrew-tiny-scripts).
+Alternatively, download the executables at the root of this repository and call them directly.

+## Usage

-### pinboard-backup
+### `pinboard-backup`

 ```
 Backup all bookmarks from a pinboard account.